-One lady said to me in Sydney: "I would like to be your disciple, because I think I can work in harmony with you.
-It is easy to work with you, so I would like to be your disciple."
+One lady said to me in Sydney: 'I would like to be your disciple because I think I can work in harmony with you.
+It is easy to work with you, so I would like to be your disciple.'
 This is a very clever way of looking at it.
-The other people are hard task masters, but you seem to be an easy man, cheap, so I would like to be your disciple.
-I told her: "I am only a disciple myself, I am still trying to be a disciple to my Guru.
-I don't know what it is to be a Guru."
+The other people are hard task masters, but you seem to be an easy man, cheap.
+So I would like to be your disciple.
+I told her: 'I am only a disciple myself, I am still trying to be a disciple to my Guru.
+I do not know what it is to be a Guru.'
 Why do you appoint the other man as your Guru?
 Because you think he is easy to please, or he is cheap, inexpensive.
-If you go somewhere else you may be asked for a quarter of your salary.
-That is a bit difficult.
-So here it is easy.